alan-w-u/nook/Nook/README.md

 ## Project Description

 An app which helps students find a study spot on campus.
-Users can check click onto buildings and see a capacity rating describing how full the locations are.
-They can also update this capacity score by rating a building to help aid other users.
+A university houses all the study spaces and room.
+Each study space has a name and capacity, along with a capacity ratings.Study spaces are walk-in and thus do not have any books.
+Study rooms are similar to study spaces except they require a booking.